 - Communication of problems, ideas, etc. with coordinator and other Don Lee staff members

 Salary for staff is $425 per week plus room and board.
 Salary for non-degreed, interns is $250 plus room and board.
 There is also limited medical insurance and workers compensation insurance provided.
-Camp provides staff with three meals a day, seven days a week, which are prepared by our dining hall staff.
+Camp provides staff with three meals a day, five days a week, which are prepared by our dining hall staff.
 Staff members are required to work 5 days a week, and have 2 days per week off work.
 Due to the nature of the camping atmosphere, the two days a week that members are off are not always the same two days each week.
 Employment is seasonal; Fall session begins early September and runs through mid-November, Spring season begins in late February and runs through the beginning of June.

 What is a typical day like at Don Lee: